SyedShagufta/FlutterBootCamp/README.md

 ## 4. Leveraging Flutter Packages to Speed Up Development

-- Incorporate the audioplayers package for sound playback.
+- Incorporate the audio players package for sound playback.
 - Dive deeper into functions in Dart and the arrow syntax.

 ## 5. Structuring Flutter Apps